Manasellam (TV series)

-Manasellam is an Indian Tamil-language romantic family drama series that premiered on 20 January 2025 on Zee Tamil and digitally streams on ZEE5.
+Manasellam is an Indian Tamil-language romantic family drama series that premiered on 20 January 2025 and ended on 22 November 2025 on Zee Tamil.
+It digitally streams on ZEE5.
 It stars Deepak Kumar, Surendar Shanmugam, Venba and Parameshwari Reddy in the lead roles.
 The serial is based on the bond between an two elder brother and his two younger sisters family.
 It is produced by Shihan Dr. Puspanathan, written by Ramana Gopinath and directed by Brahma G. Dev.
 The series was launched along with Gettimelam.

 Plot

 The story revolves around Raja Sundaram's family and his brother Gunasekaran and Sisters Subbulakshmi and Varalakshmi, who run a 'Cholan Masala' business out of their village.

 Raja Sundaram's son Karikalan, an illiterate but kind person.
 Gunasekaran's son Arul, who in foreign education.
 Subbulakshmi, she is widow, her daughter Nandini is studious and patriotic.
 Second younger sister Varalakshmi's daughter Vanathi is distant from studies but innocent.
 They are plans to arrange two marriages, Karikalan with Vanathi and Arul with Nandini in same time.
 However the revelation of a secret love of Vanathi with Arul disrupts these plans and sparking conflict.
 The marriage ends with Karikalan weds Nandini and Arul weds Vanathi.